universal-packages/universal-documentation/docs/tutorials/todo-list/express-controllers.md

 npm install @universal-packages/core-express-controllers
 ```

-Lets initialize the universal-core-express-controllers package by running the following command:
+Let's initialize the universal-core-express-controllers package by running the following command:

 <js-only>